Minister of Labour (Canada): History

 The Department of Labour was created in 1900 through the efforts of the then postmaster general, William Mulock, who already held the responsibility for labour affairs, and William Lyon Mackenzie King becoming, respectively, the first minister and deputy minister of the new department.
 Until June, 1909, the postmaster general acted as minister of labour.

 The Ministry of Labour oversaw a variety of issues, including union riots against immigration in 1907, post-war promotion of the federal Labour-Management Cooperation Service, and legislation surrounding the formation of unions.

-In 1996, the Department of Labour was abolished, but the ministerial position continued within Human Resources Development Canada from 1996 to 2003 and Human Resources and Social Development Canada from 2003 to date.
+In 1996, the Department of Labour was abolished, but the ministerial position continued within Human Resources Development Canada from 1996 to 2003 and inside Human Resources and Skills Development Canada in the following years.

 From 1993 to 1996, the Department of Labour was amalgamated with the Department of Employment and Immigration to create Human Resources Development Canada.
 Although the intent was to replace two Cabinet posts with a single minister of human resources development, the desire to appoint "star candidate" Lucienne Robillard's to Cabinet in 1995 gave the position a reprieve from amalgamation—Robillard was given the title and positioned as a second minister inside HRDC, responsible for the Labour Program.

 A December, 2003, reorganization had seen HRDC dismantled and labour responsibilities passing to a successor department, Human Resources and Skills Development Canada, again with two ministers: a minister of labour and a minister of human resources and skills development.
 The name change to Labour and Housing occurred seven months later.
 The Ministry of HRDC was reconstituted in February, 2006, as Human Resources and Social Development Canada, but still with two ministers.

 In 2004, the portfolio was renamed from Labour to Labour and Housing.

 From 2004 to 2006, the position was styled the minister of labour and housing (ministre du travail et du logement), a name change corresponding with responsibility for the Canada Mortgage and Housing Corporation being transferred to the portfolio at that time.
 Minister of labour remains the title for legal purposes.

 In 2015, the position was discontinued, with responsibility for labour being merged into the expanded role of Minister of Employment, Workforce Development and Labour.
 The position was revived in 2019, following the 2019 Canadian federal election, with Filomena Tassi being appointed the new minister of Labour on November 20.

 The position was discontinued in 2024, its responsibilities once again being combined with employment and workforce development under the Minister of Employment, Workforce Development and Labour; as of 2025, responsibility for labour is currently held by the Minister of Jobs and Families.